 - Ninja Nonsense: In volume 1, there's almost half as many footnotes as there are pages (63 footnotes, 148 pages) and 31 of those footnotes are needlessly big with the biggest being two footnotes that are three sentences and 75 words long.
 Not to mention that they pop up literally every two or three pages as well.

 - Junko Mizuno's Pure Trance manga has footnotes for every character, item, and animal in the story on every page, as well as several full-page notes and random artwork.
 While these "notes" are numbered, they aren't directly connected to the story.

-- Welcome to Lodoss Island, which tells the story of the manga version of Record Of Lodoss Island entirely in comical omakes, often has translator's notes explaining puns (for example, that "aho", in addition to being one of the Japanese transliterations of the noise a crow makes, is also Japanese for dumbass).
-In one, however, Parn describes goblins in a rather nonsensical manner, and the translator's note states that Parn is babbling like a retard even in the original Japanese.
+- Welcome to Lodoss Island, which tells the story of the manga version of Record of Lodoss War entirely in comical omakes, often has translator's notes explaining puns (for example, that aho, in addition to being one of the Japanese transliterations of the noise a crow makes, is also Japanese for "dumbass").
+In one, however, Parn describes goblins in a rather nonsensical manner, and the translator's note states that Parn is babbling like an idiot even in the original Japanese.

 - Yuria 100 Shiki is filled with Little Yellow Boxes explaining how Yuria's current bizarre behaviour relates to her programming as a Sex Bot.

 - The usual reason for footnotes in comics is to provide the Clue from Ed. that tells you what other comic you should have been reading in order to understand what the characters are talking about.

 - The Asterix comics often use footnotes to highlight Historical In-Jokes.

 - The Cartoon History of the Universe has footnotes for digressions from the main narrative.
 Rather than the usual caption within a panel, they're additional comics at the bottom of the page, indicated by an asterisk being painted by a foot.

 - The Chick Tracts are chock full of them, usually Biblical verses.